 $15 single session tickets: To purchase a single session ticket, click the yellow Book Tickets button on this event page.

 $50 five-event pass: To book an All Day YA five-event pass, please follow these steps:

 - Browse the All Day YA program and choose five sessions you’d like to attend

 - Register for a Riverside Theatres account here

 - Once you've created an account, you can select your five events and finalise your purchase here

 Bec Kavanagh (Australian)

 Bec Kavanagh is a Melbourne based freelance writer, reviewer and YA fiction specialist.
-Bec has appeared at the Melbourne Writers Festival, on Radio National’s Books and Arts Daily and has judged a number of literary prizes, including for the Victorian Premier’s Award.
+Bec has appeared at the Melbourne Writers Festival, on ABC RN’s Books and Arts Daily and has judged a number of literary prizes, including for the Victorian Premier’s Literary Awards.
 Her work has been published by Bookseller and Publisher, Australian Book Review, Killings, and a number of education publications.
 She has had fiction published by Seizure and the Review of Australian Fiction.
 Bec is currently the Manager of the Stella Schools Program and completing a Masters of Creative Writing at Melbourne University.